drieswijns/crossbario_tutorial/2_chatroom/README.md

     Authenticating
     Connection opened

 The chat server application is running.
-Open a new terminal window for the chat client application
+Keep it running, and open a new terminal window for the chat client application

 ## Chat client
 Our chat client will be a simple HTML/JS application that lives in the browser.
 Create a new folder for the chat client